Chappa-Leeladhar/Data-Cleaning-And-EDA-in-SQL/README.md

 WHERE ranking<=10;
 ```
 * **Findings:** It is found that the most gold traded per day happened on 4th March 2021, which is 55% more from the second most gold traded day.
+* **Recommendation**: Use this kind of outlier detection as the basis for a simple alert system flagging any day where volume crosses a set threshold for manual review, since spikes this large are usually tied to specific market news.

 ---
 ## How to run this project